-- A market transaction will exist whenever metered half hour (hh) dispatch differs from hh NCP (no change). - A market transaction will have occurred when an IPP Facility or Verve Stand Alone Facility output is increased or decreased from Resource Plan or when Verve's portfolio is dispatched above or below residual NCP (i.e. NCP less any Verve Stand Alone Facility Resource Plans) as a result of: - o Any differences between NCP and Meter Schedules - Eligibility for constrained on/off will be subject to an instruction from System Management for Balancing. - An instruction from System Management to load to a specified level, the SSASB, (consistent with the offer from the market participant in order to be capable of providing Ancillary Service (e.g. part loading for LFAS).
-See also constrained on/off payment). - Automatic response from individual plant providing Ancillary Service. - All market transactions will be paid at the Balancing price. - Balancing volumes will be calculated on a loss adjusted basis at Muja (as now).
-Under defined circumstances a constrained on/off payment will also be made (discussed below). - Calculation of constrained on or off volumes will be on a consistent basis loss adjusted to Muja.
-For the Verve Portfolio, a composite adjustment factor will be calculated from the generation weighted average of the MLFs for facilities which generated in the interval.

-- Parties selected to provide Ancillary Service will also receive an enablement payment in accordance with the design of the particular Ancillary Service. - Market Participants dispatched by System Management to operate at an SSASB that is different to their Resource Plan will be entitled to be paid a constrained on/off payment (as appropriate) in addition to payment for the market transaction at the Balancing price as noted above. - Note: Dispatch of energy as part of the delivery of an Ancillary Service around a relevant SSASB will not attract a constrained on/off payment (any cost impacts will be presumed to be reflected in the enablement fee submitted by the Market Participant).

-Windfarms will receive payment for being dispatched down based on difference between actual output and ex-post estimate of actual output possible during the interval.
+- A market transaction will exist whenever metered half hour (hh) dispatch differs from hh NCP (no change). - A market transaction will have occurred when an IPP Facility or Verve standalone Facility output is increased or decreased from Resource Plan or when Verve's portfolio is dispatched above or below residual NCP (i.e. NCP less any Verve standalone Facility Resource Plans) as a result of: - Any differences between NCP and Meter Schedules - → Eligibility for constrained on/off will be subject to Aan instruction from System Management for Balancing. - An instruction from System Management to load to a specified level, the SSASB, (consistent with the offer from the market participant in order to be capable of providing Ancillary Service (e.g. part loading for LFAS).
+See also constrained on/off payment). - Automatic response from individual plant providing Ancillary Service. - All market transactions will be paid at the Balancing price. - Under defined circumstances a constrained on/off payment will also be made (discussed below). - Parties selected to provide Ancillary Service will also receive an enablement payment in accordance with the design of the particular Ancillary Service. - Market Participants dispatched by System Management to operate at an SSASB that is different to their Resource Plan will be entitled to be paid a constrained on/off payment (as appropriate) in addition to payment for the market transaction at the Balancing price as noted above. - Note: Delispatch of energy as part of the delivery of an Ancillary Service around a relevant SSASB will not attract a constrained on/off payment (any cost impacts will be presumed to be reflected in the enablement fee submitted by the Market Participant). - Windfarms will receive payment for being dispatched down based on difference between actual output and ex-post estimate of actual output possible during the interval.